Fans of Chase Ultimate Rewards can maximize points earning by juggling these three top-tier rewards cards.

 Restrictions to consider

 If you plan to juggle more than one Chase credit card, there are a few things to consider before applying.
-First of all, all three of these credit cards require a good to excellent credit score (above 670) to be considered for approval.
+First of all, all three of these credit cards require a good to excellent credit score (670 or above) to be considered for approval.
 It is also worth noting that applying for a new credit card results in a hard pull on your credit.
 If you are on the lower end of the approval range, you might want to make a few months of on-time payments to boost your score back up before applying for the next card.

 Chase is also pretty strict when it comes to issuing credit cards – holding customers to the 5/24 rule.
-This means if you’ve opened 5 or more credit cards with any issuer in the past 24 months, you aren’t eligible for a new card.
+This means if you’ve opened five or more credit cards with any issuer in the past 24 months, you aren’t eligible for a new card.

 How to maximize the Chase trifecta